tekmanic/deb-geoip/README.md

 - Run `export MAXMIND_KEY=<your_key>`
 - Run the download script to pull in the mmdb files `make download`
 - Run `make build` to build the docker image
+- Run `make slim` to build the slim image
-- Run `make dockup` to run the docker image
+- Run `make dockup` to run the slim docker image
 - Run `make test` to run the tests
 - Run `make run` to run the app